-\begin{example}[Mapping of path CQ to DP] We use the problem of finding the minimum-weight answer of the 3-path $Q_{P3}$ as the running example. \Cref{fig:tables_join_tree} shows an example database and the weights assigned to each tuple.
+\begin{example}[Mapping of path CQ to DP] We use the problem of finding the minimum-weight answer to the 3-path $Q_{P3}$ as a running example. \Cref{fig:tables_join_tree} shows an example database and the weights assigned to each tuple.
 The figure also shows a possible join tree that has a path structure with $R_1$ as the root.
 The corresponding DP instance is depicted in \Cref{fig:dp_naive}.
 It has 5 stages: Three of them correspond to relations and encode input tuples, while the remaining two correspond to the source and terminal nodes $s, t$.
-Every edge encodes two joining tuples that belong to a parent and child in the join tree.
-For example, node $( 1, 1 )$ is connected to $(1, 5)$ because $y$ is a common variable between $R_1(x, y)$ and $R_2(y, z)$ and these tuples both assign $1$ to $y$.
-The edges are weighted according to the weights of the target tuples, e.g., edge $((1, 1), (1, 5)$ has weight $100$ because $w((1, 5))=100$.
-The DP algorithm visits the stages right-to-left (i.e., from $R_3$ to $R_1$) and computes the optimal weight for every node.
-For example, $\solW_1((1, 1)) = \min \{ 100 + 10, 200 + 30, 300 + 40 \} = 110$ where $10, 30, 40$ are $\solW_1((1, 4)), \solW_1((1, 5)), \solW_1((1, 6))$ respectively, already computed when we visit $(1, 1)$.
+Every edge encodes two joining tuples.
+For example, node $( 1, 1 )$ is connected to $(1, 5)$ because $y$ is a common variable between $R_1(x, y)$ and $R_2(y, z)$ and both tuples assign $1$ to $y$.
+The edges are weighted according to target-tuple weight, e.g., edge $((1, 1), (1, 5))$ has weight $100$ because $w((1, 5))=100$.
+The DP algorithm visits the stages right-to-left (i.e., from $R_3$ to $R_1$) and computes the minimum weight path to target $t$ for every node.
+For example, $\solW_1((1, 1)) = \min \{ 100 + 10, 200 + 30, 300 + 40 \} = 110$ where $10, 30, 40$ are $\solW_1((1, 4)), \solW_1((1, 5)), \solW_1((1, 6))$, respectively, which have already been computed when we visit $(1, 1)$.
 For the source node, we have $\solW_1(s) = 111$ which corresponds precisely to the minimum-weight query answer.
 A top-down traversal from $s$ can retrieve the exact edges that were chosen for $\solW_1(s)$, from which we reconstruct the witness of the top-1 query answer $((1, 1), (1,4), (4,1))$. \end{example}

 \introparagraph{Encoding equi-joins efficiently} For an equi-join, the naive construction we describe above has $\O(\stages n)$ states and $\bigO(\stages n^2)$ edges, therefore the DP algorithm would have quadratic time complexity in the number of tuples.
-This is due to values that are ``heavy-hitters'', i.e., occur with high frequency and result in a dense connection pattern (e.g., value 1 between $R_1$ and $R_2$ in \cref{fig:dp_naive}).
-We reduce the graph size to $\O(\stages n)$ by an \emph{equi-join specific graph transformation} illustrated in \cref{fig:equiJoinGraph}.
+This is due to values that are ``heavy hitters'', i.e., occur with high frequency and result in a dense connection pattern (e.g., value 1 between $R_1$ and $R_2$ in \cref{fig:dp_naive}).
+We reduce the graph size to $\O(\stages n)$ with an \emph{equi-join-specific graph transformation} illustrated in \cref{fig:equiJoinGraph}.